ravi8470/Rails_Notes/rails_notes.md

 ### helpers
 + They are functions written to add more functionality to the view pages.
-+ By default, methods defined in any helper file are automatically available in any view
++ By default, methods defined in any helper file are automatically available in any view but not in any controller.
+To do so its helper controller must be included in the application_helper.rb

 ### Routing
 + decides which controller receives which requests.